Vaginal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Vaginal Cancer

-Vaginal cancer often does not cause early symptoms and may be found during a routine Pap test.
-When symptoms occur they may be caused by vaginal cancer or by other conditions.
-A doctor should be consulted if any of the following problems occur:
+Vaginal cancer often does not cause early symptoms and may be found during a routine pelvic exam and Pap test.
+When symptoms occur, they may be caused by vaginal cancer or by other conditions.
+Check with your doctor if you have any of the following problems:

 - Bleeding or discharge not related to menstrual periods.

 - Pain in the pelvic area.

 - A lump in the vagina.

 - Pain when urinating.